Whipped Chocolate Milk Recipe

 - Transfer the whipped chocolate cream to a piping bag fitted with a decorative tip of your choice.
 If you don’t have a piping bag, you can also use a zip-top bag and snip off a corner.

 - Pipe a generous swirl of the whipped chocolate cream on top of each glass of milk.
-You can make it as fancy or as rustic as you like.

 - Finish your whipped chocolate milk by garnishing it with mini marshmallows.
-You can sprinkle a few on top of the whipped cream for that extra touch of sweetness and texture.

 Notes